lcserny/go-videosmover/README.md

 - from root of project `go build cmd/webview.go` NOTE (windows): add `-ldflags -H=windowsgui`
 - launch server providing configsFolder path

+Known issues:
+- quickly reopening the webview after closing it will not work, timeout of 10 (configured) sec required

 # Commander
 #### Description
 How to run: